 I have the complete set of the 1768 Britannica encyclopedaedia.
 My mother purchased them when I was a girl.
 I'm 62 now.
 They are in arguably leather covers and the bookcase still like new.

 If you want to sell the book for the best price possible, you'll need to go to an auction house.
 They are basically the only ones who can get a fair value for a set of books like yours.
 Considering they are in good condition except for the 2 I see on the bottom, you should receive a nice price for these.
 I just a little curious, did your mom purchases these as used books.
 I think that you might have miss typed the date on these books and instead of 1768 it should be 1968.
-I would check again.
-Because if they are from 1968 which they look like, this one could be possible then they aren't much at all.

 Your book cover is not the same as the cover of a book back in 1768.
 However, searching online the colver of your books looks more like a book purchased in 1968.